Transcripts

 of this class, and I'll be happy to help.
 And the next lesson we'll dive into our animation exercise.

-3. Animating Scene: In this lesson, I
+3. Adding Frame Animation: In this lesson, I

-fun bee flying animation.
+animation sequence.
 Before we dive

-into the exercise, let's take a moment to break down the different
+into the exercise, let's take a moment

-parts of the animation.
-First, I have and
+of this animation.
+First, I have hand

 drawn three frames to create a frame animation